top of page

 Will my child have opportunities to study their home language?

 We greatly value the importance of home language maintenance.
 Proficiency in one's home language often translates to better literacy skills and studies have shown that students who maintain their home language tend to perform better academically overall.
 WIS provides various avenues for home language enrichment.
-Currently, we offer specific programs such as Chinese, Oshiwambo and French as after-school clubs.
+Currently, we offer specific programs such as first-language German, Chinese, Oshiwambo and French as after-school clubs.
 If there is a demand from parents for home language classes that we currently do not offer, we are eager to explore additional opportunities.
 If there is sufficient interest, we seek ways to provide language classes in and outside of the school environment.

 bottom of page